Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 These are the events your mod can subscribe to.

 ### Control events
-`ControlEvents` are raised when the player uses a controller, keyboard, or mouse input.
+`ControlEvents` are raised when the player uses a controller, keyboard, or mouse.
 They're raised before the game handles the input, so it's possible to selectively prevent the game from responding to it.
 (That's beyond the scope of this guide, but it involves overwriting `Game1.oldKBState`, `Game1.oldMouseState`, and `Game1.oldPadState`.)

 Most of these events are split into two variants, `XPressed` and `XReleased`.
 The `Pressed` variant is raised when the player presses the button (holding the button down only triggers the